illuminerdi/nanowrimo/README.txt

 * Errors from the WCAPI are handled gracefully.

 Problems:
 * The Genres API on Nanowrimo.org is a little broken right now, so there's not much data to be loaded.
+UPDATE: This is still the case, and may or may not have anything to do with load on nanowrimo.org.
+I'll keep checking up on it.
 * Page scraping is dumb and costly.
 And the data I get is minimal.
 Submitted request for new API features with Nanowrimo.org crew.
 * Caching is still fairly immature in this package, but getting bettar.
+UPDATE: really, it's not so bad.

 == SYNOPSIS: